LazarVell/irongrip/README.md

 <h3>LANDING PAGE</h3>

-This is the deployed webpage which hosts the page for viewing, please see the MAIN branch for the source code.
+This is the branch that hosts the deployed webpage which is available on github pages for viewing, please see the MAIN branch for the source code.

 Or check out the webpage at https://lazarvell.github.io/irongrip/